Diagnosis

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+You are likely to be asked a number of questions.
 Being ready to answer them may allow time later to cover points you want to address.
-Your doctor may ask:
+You may be asked:

 • When did you begin experiencing symptoms?